 What can it lead to

-Having and A Level in a creative subject is an essential starting point if students want to pursue Art and Design.
-After completing their A Levels, student can apply to do a one year post A Level Art and Design Diploma in Foundation Studies course or apply directly onto higher level Degree courses at York College or other institutions.
+Having an A Level in a creative subject is an essential starting point if students want to pursue Art and Design.
+After completing their A Levels, students can apply to do a one year post A Level Art and Design Diploma in Foundation Studies course or apply directly onto higher level Degree courses at York College or other institutions.

 Having this qualification enables students to progress to a more specialist area within Art and Design such as Animation, Advertising, Fashion Design, Fine Art, Graphic Design, Illustration, Special Effects for Cinema, Photography, 3D Design, Sculpture, Textiles and more.